SEED-platform/seed-website/docs/user_doc_inventory.md

     ![alt_text](images/inventory_list_prop_taxlot_tabs.png "Inventory List view")

-    If the Property tab is selected, the Properites links will displayed at the top of the page, which allow navigation to the pages related to the Property inventory.
+    If the Property tab is selected, the Properties links will displayed at the top of the page, which allow navigation to the pages related to the Property inventory.

     ![alt_text](images/inventory_list_property_links.png "Inventory List view")